Bamberg County had the most harvested turkeys

-Preliminary reports from SCDNR show turkey hunters in South Carolina killed a total of 8832 birds during the 2022 season.
+Preliminary reports from SCDNR show hunters in South Carolina killed a total of 8832 turkeys during the 2022 season.

 Of all the turkeys killed, 89 percent were mature toms and 11 percent were jakes.
 Most successful hunters (76 percent) killed their turkeys in the morning, with 24 percent bagging their birds in the afternoon/evening hours.